In this article

 For further information on creating tickets for an event see our related support article.
 Importantly though, it's not necessary to create tickets for an event in order for event sign-up to be used.
 Enabling event sign up without tickets will present prospective sign-ups with a simpler form to complete.
 In this section we explore how to enable sign up for an event or event sequence.

-For single-date (non-sequence) events you can easily enable Sign up through My ChurchSuite and/or Sign up through Embed.
-The sign-up form above will not be visible on the public-facing Event Page in either platform unless sign up is enabled.
+For single-date (non-sequence) events you can easily enable Sign up through Event page, Sign up through My ChurchSuite and/or Sign up through Embed.
+The sign-up form above will not be visible on the public-facing Event Page in either platform unless Sign up through Event page is enabled.

 For multi-date sequence events there is a further option for Sign up to the sequence.
 The option is only visible when the Event repeats? option has been ticked.
-This setting determines whether those signing up for your event are signing up to just a specific date within the sequence (e.g. a monthly newcomer dinner), or whether they are signing up to all dates in the sequence (e.g. a weekly Alpha Course).
+This setting determines whether those signing up for your event are signing up to just a specific date within the sequence (e.g. a monthly newcomer dinner, where the sign-up is for just one dinner), or whether they are signing up to all dates in the sequence (e.g. a weekly Alpha Course, where the sign-up is for the course).

 When Sign up to the sequence is enabled, Sign-Ups are recorded against the sequence, not the date; and will be visible to Calendar module Users no matter which event "View" page in then sequence they are viewing.